IHE/RAD.IMR/input/pagecontent/volume-1.md

 In a radiology report, although there are many variations of what information a report should contain depending on the procedure and specialty, there are general common sections in a report such as Indication, Methods, Findings, Impressions, etc.

-The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile specifies using multiple OBX segments for different sections while this Interactive Multimedia Report Profile specifies using multiple FHIR DiagnosticReport.result which are referenced Observation resources for different sections.
+The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile specifies using multiple OBX segments for different sections while this Interactive Multimedia Report Profile specifies using multiple FHIR DiagnosticReport.result elements which are references to Observation resources for different sections.

 ##### Report Content Encoding

 Also known as 'structured reporting' or 'synoptic reporting', encoding structure refers to the use of fully coded values in pre-coordinated form or post-coordinated form, in which the values are drawn from some value sets or standardized nomenclature / coded values such as LOINC or SNOMED-CT, in order to represent the full concept.

-This has been successfully used in certain discipline such as cancer screening, but it is less common in general radiology reporting practice.
+This has been successfully used in certain disciplines such as cancer screening, but it is less common in general radiology reporting practice.

 ##### Report Presentation

+This aspect of structure involves guiding how the report content is presented to readers.

 While Report Content Structure and Report Content Encoding Structure focus on imposing structure to data elements, they do not impose any requirements on how these data elements will be presented to the user.
 The FHIR Composition resource is designed for presentation structure using elements like *section*.

-> FHIR is currently working on integrating FHIR DiagnosticReport and Composition to enable better presentation structure.
+> In FHIR R4, FHIR DiagnosticReport and Composition are two independent resources with no explicit relationship.
+HL7 is working on integrating FHIR DiagnosticReport and Composition to enable better presentation structure.

+Report Presentation is out of scope for IMR.

 ##### Message Structure

 In the most basic form, the clinical report is conveyed between the sender and the receiver using some kind of message format.
 The message format defines a structure for the overall payload, including the metadata and the actual report content.
 For example, HL7 v2 ORU messages or FHIR DiagnosticReport resources define such a message structure that governs where different content should be placed, such as patient, order, report content, etc.

-The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile specifies using HL7 v2 ORU as the message structure while this Interactive Multimedia Report Profile specifies using FHIR DiagnosticReport resource as the message structure.
+The [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile specifies using HL7 v2 ORU as the message structure while this Interactive Multimedia Report Profile specifies using FHIR DiagnosticReport resource.

-The primary goal of this Interactive Multimedia Report Profile is to focus on Message Structure and Report Content Structure, introduce the ability to capture report content with some interactive links that referencing other contents such as the source images in which the measurements are derived from.
-It is not the intention of this profile to require fully coded content in the report.
+This Interactive Multimedia Report Profile includes specific requirements related to the Message Structure and Report Content Structure aspects described above.
+The IMR Profile does not include specific requirements related to Report Content Encoding, although coded content is permitted and implementations are encouraged to explore this aspect of structured reporting.

 #### 1:XX.4.1.2 Source of Multimedia Content